Kuokkala, Jyväskylä: History

 The construction of residential buildings in Kuokkala started in the 1980s.
 The Kuokkala bridge was built in 1989.

 Ristikivi

 Ristikivi is a district of Jyväskylä, Finland.
 It is located on a peninsula of the Lake Päijänne and is part of the ward of Kuokkala.
 The buildings of Ristikivi are mostly row houses and single-family houses built in the 1980s.
 There is a preschool located in the area.

 History

 Ristikivi was originally the name of a farm in the area.
 It was first mentioned in 1816.
+Its name literally translates to "cross rock", referring to a rock marking the border between the villages of Jyväskylä and Keljo.
+The Ristikivi farm was located on the side of Keljo.